This has been suggested to me many times.

 How is enjoying sexual fulfillment still possible?

 Of course one solution to this conundrum, is if you do meet each other occasionally.
-I’ve suggested this very thing, when I’ve spoken of a “girl in every port” type of lifestyle as being attractive to me.
+I’ve suggested this very thing, when I’ve said I find the “girl in every port” type of lifestyle attractive.

 It’s not necessary to be together all the time.